-Members of the Interfaith Center on Corporate Responsibility (ICCR) a coalition of over 300 global faith-based and values-based institutions have filed two shareholder proposals at six of the nation’s top banks calling on them to reduce their financing of fossil fuels and fulfil their own public commitment to achieving net zero CO2 emissions by 2050, a target considered imperative to avoid catastrophic climate impacts.
+Members of the Interfaith Center on Corporate Responsibility (ICCR) a coalition of over 300 global faith-based and values-based institutions have filed two shareholder proposals at six of the nation’s top banks calling on them to reduce their financing of fossil fuels.
+The following article was published in the March-April 2023 issue of NewsNotes.

 The Maryknoll Sisters, a member of ICCR, were the co-filers of a shareholder proposal at JPMorgan Chase, which is considered “the world’s worst banker of climate chaos” according to a recent report authored by Rainforest Action Network, the Sierra Club, and others.

 Cathy Rowan, the representative to the ICCR for the Maryknoll Sisters stated: “Even though JPMorgan Chase, along with the other major US banks, committed to align its financing with the Paris Agreement, it has provided more financing to the fossil fuel industry than any other bank since the Paris Agreement was signed in 2015.
 The resolution we co-filed with the Sierra Club Foundation calls for the bank to align its actions with its promises.”

 The other banks which received shareholder proposals include Bank of America, Citigroup, Goldman Sachs, Morgan Stanley, and Wells Fargo.
 These are among the top fossil fuel funders in the world – all headquartered in the U.S. and leading players in the group of 60 banks that have invested a combined $4.6 trillion into the fossil fuel industry over the past six years after the Paris Climate Agreement.